-33. When will ISS reconstruct peer groups?
+51. When will ISS reconstruct peer groups?

-Company peer groups will be reconstructed during July and August, after the Russell 3000 index is updated in July.
-Expectation is that any revisions to company peer groups, which are not anticipated to be significant, will be in place for research in process as of September 1 (generally affecting companies that have filed DEF14As after mid August).
-A subsequent peer group construction will occur in December and early January, effective for meetings as of February 1.
+Company peer groups will be reconstructed during December and early January, effective for meetings as of the following February 1.
+A subsequent peer group construction will occur in July and August, after the Russell 3000 index is updated in July, expected to be in place for research in process as of September 15 (generally affecting companies that have filed DEF14As after mid-August).

-34. In December 2012, ISS provided companies an opportunity to communicate any changes made to their benchmarking peer groups following their 2012 proxy disclosures.
-Will companies with later fiscal year-ends that did not know at that time what changes they were making to peer groups used with respect to fiscal 2012 compensation decisions also have an opportunity to communicate changes?
+52. In December, ISS provides companies an opportunity to communicate any changes made to their benchmarking peer groups following their most recent proxy disclosures.
+Will companies with later fiscal year-ends that did not know at that time what changes they were making to peer groups used with respect to latest fiscal year compensation decisions also have an opportunity to communicate changes?

-Yes, ISS will provide a similar opportunity after proxy season, prior to reconstruction of its peer groups per above, for companies with later meetings.
+Yes, ISS provides a similar "peer update" opportunity after proxy season, prior to reconstruction of its peer groups per above, for companies with meetings from approximately September 15 through the following January.

-35. Can only Russell 3000 companies be used as peer companies?
+53. Can only Russell 3000 companies be used as peer companies?
 Will ISS use companies that an issuer considers as peers (specified in the proxy) to develop the ISS comparator group?